 The drive to Joseph is long but worth the effort

-Joseph is tucked into the very Northeastern corner of Oregon bound by Hells Canyon to the East and the towering Wallowa Mountains to the South.
-No matter which way you venture here, it is a long journey — 6.5 hours from Seattle or Bend, 6 hours from Portland and 4 hours from Boise, Idaho.
+Joseph is tucked into the Northeastern corner of Oregon, bound by Hells Canyon to the East and the towering Wallowa Mountains to the South.
+No matter where you venture here, it is a long journey — 6.5 hours from Seattle or Bend, 6 hours from Portland, and 4 hours from Boise, Idaho.
 But the road trip challenge is rewarded by the inspiring scenery that appears from every direction and the plethora of ways to enjoy nature.

 My 400-mile drive from Bend to Joseph takes place on a beautifully clear June day.
-For more information and photos of this portion of the journey check out another article, Oregon road trip.
+For more information and photos of this journey portion, check out another article, Oregon road trip.
 Although the trip on Highway 26 through the Painted Hills shows to be a little faster, I opt for Highway 20 to Burns and up through the Blue Mountains.

 The Jennings Hotel — in the heart of Joseph, Oregon

-There is no hotel front desk, only a great room with a well-equipped modern kitchen and large table surrounded by a wall-length bookcase that houses all kinds of information from guidebooks to photo essays amongst a record player and volumes of vinyl.
-The high ceilings invite a feeling of space and I strike up a conversation with Dan, a man cooking vegetables on the stove in the common-use kitchen.
+There is no hotel front desk, only a great room with a well-equipped modern kitchen and large table surrounded by a wall-length bookcase that houses all kinds of information from guidebooks to photo essays amongst a record player and vinyl volumes.
+The high ceilings invite a feeling of space, and I start a conversation with Dan, a man cooking vegetables on the stove in the common-use kitchen.
 He’s very friendly, from White Salmon, Washington (near Hood River), just here for a quick getaway like me.
-We chat a bit and he gives me the rundown on the quirky hotel.
+We chat a bit, and he gives me the rundown on the quirky hotel.

-I find my room, 3B, which is right off the kitchen, and get settled.
-When I pull up the blinds I notice a striking view of the snow-covered Wallowa Mountains, veiled with rose and orange colored sunset tinting.
+I find my room, 3B, right off the kitchen and settle.
+When I pull up the blinds, I notice a striking view of the snow-covered Wallowa Mountains, veiled with rose and orange-colored sunset tinting.

 Zumwalt Prairie Preserve

-I dedicate most of my first full day exploring a lesser-known area in the region that consists of part of the largest intact bunchgrass prairie in North America.
-After breakfast at Old Street Cafe (just a few doors down from the hotel), I hop in my car and begin an adventure driving mostly gravel backroads that snake through rolling hills of vibrant green farmland, still fresh from the Winter snowmelt.
+I dedicate most of my first full day to exploring a lesser-known area in the region that consists of part of North America’s largest intact bunchgrass prairie.
+After breakfast at Old Street Cafe (just a few doors down from the hotel), I hop in my vehicle and begin an adventure driving mostly gravel backroads that snake through rolling hills of rich green farmland, still fresh from the Winter snowmelt.

-Eventually Google Maps navigation instructs me to turn into a field, so I have to give up on technology in favor of wanderlust intuition.
-Just when I figure I can’t be on the right dusty road, a small brown sign with a Nature Conservancy logo appears — ushering me down a 1.5-mile stretch of dirt to a series of old ranch buildings and a simple information center with paper maps and a very helpful sheet titled, “What’s in bloom?” — very helpful to identify the June wildflowers.
+Eventually, Google Maps navigation instructs me to turn into a field, so I have to give up on technology in favor of wanderlust intuition.
+Just when I figure I can’t be on the right dusty road, a small brown sign with a Nature Conservancy logo appears — ushering me down a 1.5-mile stretch of dirt to a series of old ranch buildings and a simple information center with paper maps and a beneficial sheet titled, “What’s in bloom?” — helpful to identify the June wildflowers.

-The Zumwalt Prairie Preserve is a partnership between private landowners, mostly ranchers, and the Nature Conservancy.
-There are four specific trails available for visitors while the rest of the land is off limits and signage is very clear about this.
-The rolling prairie is vast and seems to swallow both me and my car into the surrounding terrain.
-Throughout the course of the day I only see four other souls — the feeling of peace and tranquility soul-nourishing.
-The quiet pondering resurrects a ranching memory that I write about in a blog post, Ranching reflections — guarding the gate of discovery and connection.
+The Zumwalt Prairie Preserve is a partnership between private landowners, primarily ranchers, and the Nature Conservancy.
+There are four specific trails available for visitors while the rest of the land is off limits, and signage is very clear about this.
+The vast rolling prairie seems to swallow me and my car into the surrounding terrain.
+I only see four other souls throughout the day — the feeling of peace and tranquility is soul-nourishing.
+The quiet pondering resurrects a ranching memory I write about in a blog post, Ranching reflections — guarding the gate of discovery and connection.

 Canyon Vista Trail (1.8 miles in and out)

-This trail reminds me of my life growing up on a farm and herding cattle on a variety of ranches.
-The trail follows a gravel ranch road up a hill with views overlooking Hells Canyon area and the Wallowa Mountains.
-The end is somewhat anticlimactic and I make a mental note that if I were to return to the Hells Canyon lookout (near Imnaha) this trail wouldn’t be essential.
+This trail reminds me of my life growing up on a farm and herding cattle on various ranches.
+The trail follows a gravel ranch road up a hill overlooking the Hells Canyon area and the Wallowa Mountains.
+The end is somewhat anticlimactic, and I make a mental note that if I were to return to the Hells Canyon lookout (near Imnaha), this trail wouldn’t be essential.

 Harsin Butte Trail (.8 miles up 700 vertical feet)

-No time is wasted here, and the immediate climb directly up the hillside while cattle graze around me is intense.
-There are flowers blooming in the meadow before reaching a section of pine trees that offer soothing shade for a few minutes.
-The final push up to the summit is grueling but definitely worth the effort.
+No time is wasted here, and the quick climb directly up the hillside while cattle graze around me is intense.
+Flowers bloom in the meadow before reaching a section of pine trees offering soothing shade for a few minutes.
+The final push-up to the summit is grueling but worth the effort.

-My perch at about 5,500 feet is spectacular — I can see past Hells Canyon toward mountains in the Payette National Forest (in Idaho), portions of Washington State and of course my new best friends, the Wallowa Mountains to the South.
-It’s a 360-degree view of awesome — with very little signs of human life obstructing the view.
+My perch at about 5,500 feet is spectacular — I can see past Hells Canyon toward mountains in the Payette National Forest (in Idaho), portions of Washington State, and course, my new best friends, the Wallowa Mountains to the South.
+It’s a 360-degree view of awesome — with very few signs of human life obstructing it.
 This is by far my favorite trail.

 This trail begins at the group of old ranch buildings and loops around a large expanse of prairie.
 The flowers and birds are magnificent.
-I especially appreciate that this trail is named after Patricia Wessinger, a key advocate of protecting this space along with many others in Oregon.
+I especially appreciate that this trail is named after Patricia Wessinger, a key advocate of protecting this space, and many others in Oregon.

-This trail is in a separate section of the Preserve, 3 miles further down the main gravel road.
+This trail is in a separate Preserve section, 3 miles further down the main gravel road.
 The trailhead is barely a pullout off the side of the road that opens with a cattle ladder leading the route through another prairie loop.

-Joseph, Oregon and the amazing Wallowa Mountains offer abundant hike options
+Joseph, Oregon, and the fantastic Wallowa Mountains offer abundant hiking

 I’ve been to this area before and enjoyed Wallowa Lake State Park and lake activities, so this time I’ll try the Wallowa Lake Tramway, which ascends 3,700 vertical feet to the top of Mount Howard.
-The summit is over 8,000 feet and on this day the blue sky adds a contrasting “POP” to the snow covered peaks of the Wallowa Mountain range.
-I learned that of Oregon’s 31 highest peaks (over 9,000 feet), eighteen of them are located in the Wallowa Mountains.
-From the view at the Summit Pub, where I enjoy a delicious alpine-like lunch, it makes complete sense.
-The tramway costs $38 for adults and takes about 15 minutes in each direction.
+The summit is over 8,000 feet, and on this day, the blue sky adds a contrasting “POP” to the snow-covered peaks of the Wallowa Mountain range.
+I learned that of Oregon’s 31 highest peaks (over 8,000 feet), eighteen of them are located in the Wallowa Mountains.
+It makes complete sense from the view at the Summit Pub, where I enjoy a delicious alpine-like lunch.
+The tramway costs $40 for adults and takes about 15 minutes in each direction.

 Wallowa Lake and the “Oregon Alps”

-Back at the bottom of the mountain, I explore the Wallowa Lake Lodge, which is steeped in old-world charm of a bygone era of Oregon recreation.
-I make a mental note to stay here next time.
+Back at the bottom of the mountain, I explore the Wallowa Lake Lodge, steeped in the old-world charm of a bygone era of Oregon recreation.
+I will make a mental note to stay here next time.
 The grounds are relaxed in a rustic Oregon version of lovely.

 There is a campground in the adjacent Wallowa Lake State Park and abundant options for water activities surrounding the lake.
-The churning Wallowa Creek is overflowing with excess runoff from the melting snow, which probably means the lake is freezing!
+The churning Wallowa River is overflowing with glacial runoff from the melting snow, pumping the lake full of alpine goodness.

 Chief Joseph and the legacy of the Nez Perce people

 By then, young Chief Joseph was a pivotal leader and refused to give into the demands of the US government.
-The tribe held on in the Joseph area until 1877 when increasing white settlement fostered more assertion by the US cavalry to move Chief Joseph and his band of the Nez Perce to the remaining part of the reservation in Idaho.
-They refused to relocate and instead started a long journey to seek asylum in Canada.
-After five months of fighting and slogging out the journey, in October 1877, Chief Joseph famously and eloquently surrendered.
+The tribe held on in the Joseph area until 1877, when increasing white settlement fostered more assertion by the US cavalry to move Chief Joseph and his band of the Nez Perce to the remaining part of the reservation in Idaho.
+They refused to relocate and started a long journey to seek asylum in Canada.
+After five months of fighting and slogging the trip, in October 1877, Chief Joseph famously and eloquently surrendered.

 Chief Joseph was never allowed to return to the Wallowas or the Nez Perce reservation, despite promises by the US government.
 Even though the Nez Perce were sent all over, I still feel their spirit in this valley.

 Up the road from the burial site, I stop to explore the trails at Iwetemlaykin State Heritage Site, which is sacred ground to the Nez Perce people.
-The simple trails cover beautiful meadows and a scenic lake right beneath the towering mountain peaks.
+The easy trails cover beautiful meadows and a scenic lake beneath the towering mountain peaks.